ScaleChain/scalechain/docs/blockchain-compression.md

 # Introduction
-Compress Blockchain supporting minimal cost of decompression.
+Compress Blockchain data using columnar layout with delta encoding and bitmaps to minimize the cost of decompression.
+We can use VarInt also like Bitcoin reference client does.

-Ex> Use VarInt, replace redundant data such as transaction id to a shorter one.
+We can replace redundant data such as transaction id to a shorter one.
+If a transaction has 100 outputs, we need to write the same 32 byte transaction hash of the transaction, whenever we want to spend each of the outputs.
+We can try replacing the long transcation hash to a shorter string maintaining a map from the short string to the actual transaction hash value.

 # Goal
 ## Blockchain compression